breitburg/nabbit/README.md

 # Nabbit

 Download titles, updates and DLCs directly from Nintendo eShop.
-App requires title keys site to run
+Content can be installed on the console using any [WUP Installer](https://wiki.gbatemp.net/wiki/WUP_Installer) you have.

-> You can look up available key sites [here](https://titlekeys.ovh)
+> You can look up available key sites [here](https://titlekeys.ovh).

 ## Usage